Meghana0014/LearnBack/README.md

 The Knowledge Map shows learning at the **concept level** rather than only showing an overall score.

 It can represent concepts such as:
+🧠 Learning Intelligence

+LearnBack builds a continuously updated learning profile from student interactions.

+##  🧬 Learning Fingerprint

+A personalized understanding profile based on:

+Understanding
+Retention
+Transfer
+Confidence accuracy
+Misconception recovery

+The fingerprint changes as the student learns.

+## 🎯 Confidence Calibration

+LearnBack compares:

+Confidence vs Actual Correctness

+This helps identify patterns such as:

+Correct + confident
+Correct + uncertain
+Wrong + uncertain
+Wrong + highly confident

+A wrong answer with high confidence can indicate a deeper misconception.

+## 🧬 Misconception DNA

+LearnBack tracks recurring misconception patterns instead of treating every wrong answer as an isolated mistake.

+Example:

+Database Keys
+     ↓
+Primary Key ↔ Foreign Key confusion
+     ↓
+Repeated across questions
+     ↓
+Targeted recovery activity
+⏳ Forgetting Radar

+Previously understood concepts can be monitored over time.

+If performance starts dropping, LearnBack can recommend a short recovery session.

+## 🌍 Transfer Testing

+A student may know a concept in one context but struggle to apply it somewhere else.

+LearnBack tests:

+Learn Concept
+     ↓
+Practice
+     ↓
+Different Context
+     ↓
+Transfer Test

+Example:

+DBMS concept
+     ↓
+Database example
+     ↓
+E-commerce example
+     ↓
+Real-world application
+## 👥 Anonymous Peer Reasoning

+Students can compare their reasoning with anonymized examples from other learners.

+The interface focuses on:

+Strong reasoning
+Common confusion
+Why the reasoning works

+The goal is to improve understanding rather than create a social feed.

+## 🔄 Adaptive Learning

+LearnBack does not simply move to the next question after every answer.

+It can change the learning path based on the student's current state.

+Example:

+Wrong Answer
+     ↓
+Misconception Detected
+     ↓
+Confidence Checked
+     ↓
+Targeted Explanation
+     ↓
+Easy Recovery Question
+     ↓
+Application Question
+     ↓
+Transfer Question
+     ↓
+Mastery Updated
 ### DBMS
 - Primary Key
 - Foreign Key